 The best political comedy show in NYC, The Laughing Liberally Lab features comedians from Comedy Central, MTV, David Letterman, Funny or Die, The Onion, MSNBC, the Huffington Post.

-Join us Wednesday night, the day after the GOP debate number 1,290.
-Because laughing together is better than crying alone.
+Join us on Wednesday, October 14 at 8PM, the day Hillary and Bernie duke it out.
 With John Fugelsang (Sirius Radio host), Frank Conniff (Mystery Science Theater), Mike Brown (NY Comedy Fest), Julianna Forlano (The Julianna Forlano Show), Travis Irvine (The Guardian) Rae Sanni (It’s About Us podcast) Hosted by Katie Halper (MSNBC).

-Wednesday October 14th at 8PM at Brooklyn Commons at 388 Atlantic Avenue
+Wednesday October 14th at 8PM at The Commons Brooklyn at 388 Atlantic Avenue between Hoyt and Bond Streets.
+FREE.

 This week on The Katie Halper Show on WBAI, Katie chats with the “terrifically entertaining” (New York Times) Judah Friedlander.
 The comedian, actor, cartoonist, photographer, and author (30 Rock, Wet Hot American Summer, American Splendor., How to Beat Up Anybody) will riff about politics, life, comedy and his new book, If the Raindrops United (Hachette Books, October 2015), a collection of hilarious and scathing drawings and cartoons, which Tina Fey calls “in the grand ’70s tradition of B. Kliban” and predicts “will probably fix the world.”